-All year groups get two hours of core PEd a week.
+All year groups get two hours of core PE a week.
 GCSE students follow the AQA syllabus and have five hours of tuition in a fortnight, in line with the other Options subjects.

 All students have the opportunity to engage in a broad extra curricular programme.
 The activities include netball, football, basketball, rugby, athletics, rounders, tennis, volleyball, x-country, rowing, badminton, dodgeball, handball, dance etc. Sessions run before school, at lunchtimes and after school.
 Opportunities exist for students to take part as a club member or to train as part of a school team.
 Many of our students go on to achieve area, regional and national achievements in their sports and are continuously recognised and congratulated on their achievements.
-A key number have been involved in the Talented Athlete Academy within North Tyneside which involved a series of workshops at Tyne Met College.
 We recognise achievements through the use of our ‘Star Awards’ which are displayed throughout the school.

 Students are encouraged to pursue personal goals and to also adopt additional roles.
 Senior students are involved in officiating, organising and coaching whilst assisting in sessions with younger students.
 We have a cohort of senior students who are recognised as Physical Education Sports Leaders and they assist staff in the running of sports events in school and fundraising opportunities.
 They also go into our feeder primary schools to assist staff with the running of primary sports festivals where they prove to be excellent ambassadors.